hanwendong1/VirtualGaming/content/1-Codenames.md

    </p>
 </html>
 #### Description
-The two rival `spymasters` know the secret identities of 25 agents.
+The two rival *spymasters* know the secret identities of 25 agents.
 Their teammates know the agents only by their CODENAMES.

-The teams compete to see who can make contact with all of their agents first. `Spymasters` give one-word clues that can point to multiple words on the board.
+The teams compete to see who can make contact with all of their agents first. *Spymasters* give one-word clues that can point to multiple words on the board.
 Their teammates try to guess words of the right color while avoiding those that belong to the opposing team.
-And everyone wants to avoid the `assassin`.
+And everyone wants to avoid the assassin.

 Codenames: win or lose, it’s fun to figure out the clues.